katbella/doodle-engine/docs/src/content/docs/guides/game-shell.md

 description: Using GameShell for splash screens, title menus, pause, settings, and video.
 ---

 `GameShell` provides the screens and menus around the game, including loading, title, pause, settings, credits, and video playback.
 New projects created with the default renderer already render it from `src/App.tsx`, so most of this page is about configuring what you have rather than adding something new.
-The game title, subtitle, and shell media are configured in `content/game.yaml`.
-Custom credits remain React content in `src/App.tsx`.
+Configuration lives in two places: props passed to the component in `src/App.tsx`, and the `shell:` section of `content/game.yaml` for media the shell should load.

 ## Basic Usage